AI-Treasure/UdacityMLAssign2/README.md

 ### Swagger Documentation
 To get the best documentation of the API, we wanted to use Swagger.
 This is done by first downloading the swagger.json file which contains the information of our created endpoints.

 Subsequently, we need to run the swagger.sh and the serve.py files to let swagger create the documentation of the API.
 Note though that I did not entirely manage to do this.
 As you can see in the below screenshot, I did manage to get the generic swagger file on.
 But when running the serve.py file, the file froze and the swagger file did not update anymore.
-I expect this to be because of the por settings that were not correctlys set.
-I did not have any time to solve this, so I continued the excercise.
+I expect this to be because of incorrect port settings (I have subsequentally tried port 8000, 9000 and 10000).
+I did not have any time to solve this, so I continued with the excercise.

 ![](sample_screenshots/logs2.GIF)
 ![](sample_screenshots/logs3.GIF)

 ### Consume model endpoints

 Finally, we wanted to interact with the endpoint and give it two datapoints to test it.
-This was done in the file enspoint.py, which contained the information of the two datapoint.
+This was done in the file endpoint.py, which contained the information of the two datapoint.
 When I ran the python code, it gave me an error.
 Upon asking, it turned out that there is an error in the Microsoft code, which does not allow the data points to be given in a different order than is given in the dataset from the csv file.
 But I only found out after  my session had ended and I could not implement this anymore.
 The file that I used is in the repository to check.

 ![](sample_screenshots/endpoint.GIF)